vinclongo01/graph-app-automation/README.md

 ---

-## Next Steps

-* Analyze the permissions of instantiated applications
-* Export and transform data to CSV or DataFrames
-* Define rules to classify applications as **benign** or **malicious** based on permission sets
-* Integrate with Microsoft Sentinel for threat correlation

----

 ## Notes

 The project is modular and structured for extension.
 You can reuse the `GraphClient` in other scripts (e.g., for audit logs or user analysis).